NitBravoA92/project-awesome-books/README.md

 # 📖 Awesome Books <a name="about-project"></a>

-**Awesome Books Webpage** is a project that consists of building a Books webpage with HTML, CSS and JS that allows users to add and remove books from a list.
+**Awesome Books Webpage** is a project that consists of building a single page application with HTML, CSS and JS that allows users to add and remove books from a list.

 ## 🛠 Built With <a name="built-with"></a>